The no-nonsense guide to weeding your garden easily

 Many years before I had a garden of my own, I visited a grand open garden.
 I was with a friend who knew the owner so we were chatting to her when she suddenly bent down, mid conversation, and removed a weed from the border.

 I was impressed by this, because she had a team of professional gardeners.
-But she still got weeds, and when she saw one, she removed it immediately even if she was in the middle of doing something else.
+But the weeds still grew.
+And when she saw one, she removed it immediately even if she was in the middle of doing something else.

 The four basic ways of weeding your garden

 There isn’t one way of weeding your garden.
 There are four basic ways, and I find it useful to use all four depending on the situation.
-Gardening World presenter and garden designer Mark Lane has summed these up for us much better than I could:
+Gardening World presenter and garden designer Mark Lane sums these up:

 - Dig out weeds completely by hand, including the roots.
 If you leave even a scrap of root behind, it can re-grow.